jwakemanTango/pandapostage-new-webapp/replit.md

 - **Clear Errors on Saved Address Selection**: Selecting a saved address from the dropdown now immediately clears all validation errors for that address section (Ship From or Ship To) in both 3-step and 4-step flows.
 - **Clear Errors on Custom Package Selection**: Clicking any custom package preset button (Small Box, Medium Box, Large Box, USPS-Letter, UPS Parcel) now immediately clears all package validation errors in both workflows, similar to saved address behavior.
 - **Phone Validation**: Requires at least 10 digits.
 Valid formats: "(555) 123-4567", "555-123-4567", "5551234567".
+- **Package Validation Error Indicators**: All summary components (CompactLiveSummary, BannerLiveSummary, LiveSummary) now display validation error indicators for package details, matching the existing address error pattern:
+  - Red border-left-2 indicator on package section when errors exist
+  - Package icon and section title turn destructive red
+  - Shows "Invalid or incomplete" message when package data is invalid or missing
+  - Error detection checks for any package with validation errors in the packages array
+  - Errors clear immediately when valid package data is entered

 ## System Architecture